-- (i) Ensure compliance with the provisions of the SEC Rules relating to Complaints Management Framework, the Rules and Regulations made pursuant to the ISA, the rules and regulations of Securities Exchanges and guidelines of public companies/ recognized trade associations as well as other applicable regulatory requirements. - (ii) Handle complaints by Shareholders, Stakeholders, and Customers in relation to Fidelity Bank's shares. - (iii) Provide an avenue for shareholder communication and feedback. - (iv) @Recognize, promote and protect shareholders' rights, including the right to comment and provide feedback on service. - (v) Provide an efficient, fair and accessible framework for resolving shareholders' complaints and feedback to improve service delivery. - (vi) Inform shareholders on the shareholder feedback handling processes. - (vii) Establish a framework to guard against trade manipulation, accounting frauds, Ponzi schemes and such other complaints as may be determined by SEC from time to time. - (viii) Establish and maintain electronic complaints register and provide information on a quarterly basis to the NGX in line with regulations. - (ix) Protect the Bank from sanctions from regulatory bodies and ensure strict compliance by the responsible parties.
+- (i) Ensure compliance with the provisions of the SEC Rules relating to Complaints Management Framework, the Rules and Regulations made pursuant to the ISA, the rules and regulations of Securities Exchanges and guidelines of public companies/recognized trade associations as well as other applicable regulatory requirements. - (ii) Handle complaints by Shareholders, Stakeholders, and Customers in relation to Fidelity Bank's shares. - (iii) Provide an avenue for Shareholder communication and feedback,Recognize, promote and protect Shareholders' rights,

+- including the right to comment and provide feedback on service. - (iv) Provide an efficient, fair and accessible framework for resolving Shareholder complaints and feedback to improve service delivery. - (v) Inform Shareholders on the Shareholder feedback handling processes. - (vi) Establish a framework to guard against trade manipulation, accounting frauds, Ponzi schemes and such other complaints as may be determined by SEC from time to time. - (vii) Establish and maintain electronic complaints register and provide information on a quarterly basis to the NSE in line with regulations. - (viii) Protect the Bank from sanctions from regulatory bodies and ensure strict compliance by the responsible parties.

+(g).
 Gender Diversity